 In contrast, non-rotary sealers keep the can still.
 Semi-automatic can sealers usually have this design.
 Machines meant for the home market are based on this sealing method.
 This design is ideal for preventing spillage when sealing liquid products.

-The main purpose of using can sealers is to improve efficiency, increase production, and reduce operation costs.
+The main purpose of using can sealers and other can packing machine is to improve efficiency, increase production, and reduce operation costs.
 If you are looking for ways to experience growth in your business, you should consider getting a high-quality can sealer that will provide solutions to your can packaging needs.
 Can sealers fall under different operation classifications or use different sealing methods.
 Now that you have a better understanding of what can sealers are and how they function, you can start simplifying your canning process with the help of LPE products.